tazzledazzle/CloudFileManager/README.md

 ### 2.3 User Characteristics

 * Have diverse file collections (documents, images, spreadsheets, etc.)
-* Need to frequently search for specific information within files
+* Need to search for specific information within files frequently
-* Value organization but have limited time to manually manage files
+* Value organization, but have limited time to manually manage files
 * Have basic technical proficiency but aren't necessarily technical experts
 * Are security-conscious about their data
 * Prefer cost-effective solutions over expensive enterprise systems